llaveirge/city-canvas/README.md

     npm run dev
     ```

-10. Open the application in your browser at  `http://127.0.0.1:3000`
+10. Open the application in your browser at  [http://127.0.0.1:3000](http://127.0.0.1:3000).

-11. To successfully  utilize the 'Guest User Login' feature, create a custom password using the the Argon2 implementation built into the application and update the `DEMO_LOGIN_PASSWORD` value  in the .env environment variables file with the password, and update the hashed password value on the 'data.sql' file.
+11. To successfully utilize the 'Guest User Login' feature, create a custom password using the the Argon2 implementation built into the application and update the `DEMO_LOGIN_PASSWORD` value in the '.env' environment variables file with the password.
+Next, update the hashed password string value for the user with username value 'DemoDane' in the 'users' table on the 'data.sql' file.
 Then, reimport the demo data using the following script:

     ```shell
     npm run db:import
     ```
+    :exclamation: If this step is skipped, this will result in an error when the 'Sign In as Guest' button is clicked on the 'sign-in-form' component. :exclamation:

 -  Optionally, view your database with the [pgweb GUI tool](https://github.com/sosedoff/pgweb#pgweb "pgweb documentation") for PostgreSQL.
 [Download pgweb](https://sosedoff.github.io/pgweb/ "Download pgweb") and execute the following script after the application is:
     ```shell
     pgweb --db=yourDatabaseName
     ```
-    Then visit `http://localhost:8081` to use the GUI.
+    Then visit [http://localhost:8081](http://localhost:8081) to use the GUI.